 It should go without saying that you need a strong cybersecurity culture in your company.
 This is regardless of how small or insignificant your business may seem.
 As cybercrimes become more sophisticated and prevalent, everyone needs to be involved in preventing them.

 This will prove to be the only way to stave off such attacks.
-The information above will go a long way in allowing you to set up the right kind of cybersecurity culture in your own workplace.
+The information above will go a long way in allowing you to set up the right cybersecurity culture in your workplace.
 So, make sure to include these tips in your future cybersecurity plans.